leonclaire/IO/README.md

-The easiest way to read/write ec port value and call acpi method.
+The easiest way to read/write ec port and call acpi method.

 Code is based on openlibsys.